anyproto/docs/basics/object-editor/create-an-object.md

 ### Turn Into Object

-If you are working on something in an existing Object and would like to transform only a certain block into an Object, you can do that trough the action menu by either:
+If you are working on something in an existing Object and would like to transform only a certain block into an Object, you can do that through the action menu by either:

 1. Hovering to the left side of the block that you are working on and clicking the 3 dots.
 2. Using the ⌘+/ keyboard shortcut.&#x20;